 The Department does not provide processing times for Contributory Parent visa applications.
 Applications for this visa are subject to capping and queueing.

-As at May 2021, The Department of Home Affairs has released for final processing:
+As at 31 October 2024, DHA has released the following applications for final processing:

 The Department updates this information only when the latest final processing dates are available.